czernika/orchid-log-viewer/README.md

 ]
 ```

-This package converts it into `LogData` class with array of data as the only parameter in order to access all its data in a convinient way (via methods with the same name but in a camelCase) ...
+This package converts it into `LogData` class with array of data as the only parameter in order to access all of it in a convinient way (via methods with the same name but in a camelCase) ...

 ```php
 $log->text();